 Replacing your missing teeth is paramount to your oral health.
 Having gaps in your gum not only affects your appearance but also damages the supporting bone.
 The surrounding teeth can shift to the available spaces and start to weaken.
 Furthermore, the alveolar bone begins to get reabsorbed in the body, which further weakens the teeth.

 Luckily, several dental treatments are available that can help replace the missing teeth.
-Dental dentures are one of the ideal solutions if you have multiple or all teeth missing.
+Dental denture near you are one of the ideal solutions if you have multiple or all teeth missing.

 The dentures used are determined by the number of teeth missing.
 We have partial and full dentures: